Sasanian Empire: Intermediate Era (379–498)

-From Shapur II's death until Kavad I's first coronation, there was a largely peaceful period with the Romans (by this time the Eastern Roman or Byzantine Empire) engaged in just two brief wars with the Sassanian Empire, the first in 421–422 and the second in 440.
+From Shapur II's death until Kavad I's first coronation, there was a largely peaceful period with the Romans (by this time the Eastern Roman or Byzantine Empire) engaged in just two brief wars with the Sasanian Empire, the first in 421–422 and the second in 440.
 Throughout this era, Sasanian religious policy differed dramatically from king to king.
 Despite a series of weak leaders, the administrative system established during Shapur II's reign remained strong, and the empire continued to function effectively.

 After Shapur II died in 379, the empire passed on to his half-brother Ardashir II (379–383; son of Hormizd II) and his son Shapur III (383–388), neither of whom demonstrated their predecessor's skill in ruling.
-Ardashir, who was raised as the "half-brother" of the emperor, failed to fill his brother's shoes, and Shapur was too much of a melancholy character to achieve anything.
-Bahram IV (388–399), although not as inactive as his father, still failed to achieve anything important for the empire.
+Bahram IV (388–399) also failed to achieve anything important for the empire.
 During this time Armenia was divided by a treaty between the Roman and Sasanian empires.
 The Sasanians reestablished their rule over Greater Armenia, while the Byzantine Empire held a small portion of western Armenia.

 Bahram IV's son Yazdegerd I (399–421) is often compared to Constantine I. Both were physically and diplomatically powerful, opportunistic, practiced religious tolerance and provided freedom for the rise of religious minorities.
 Yazdegerd stopped the persecution against the Christians and punished nobles and priests who persecuted them.
 His reign marked a relatively peaceful era with the Romans, and he even took the young Theodosius II (408–450) under his guardianship.
 Yazdegerd also married a Jewish princess, who bore him a son called Narsi.

 Yazdegerd I's successor was his son Bahram V (421–438), one of the most well-known Sasanian kings and the hero of many myths.
 These myths persisted even after the destruction of the Sasanian Empire by the Arabs.
 Bahram gained the crown after Yazdegerd's sudden death (or assassination), which occurred when the grandees opposed the king with the help of al-Mundhir, the Arabic dynast of al-Hirah.
 Bahram's mother was Shushandukht, the daughter of the Jewish Exilarch.
 In 427, he crushed an invasion in the east by the nomadic Hephthalites, extending his influence into Central Asia, where his portrait survived for centuries on the coinage of Bukhara (in modern Uzbekistan).
 Bahram deposed the vassal king of the Iranian-held area of Armenia and made it a province of the empire.